CybotAS/CookiebotWP/readme.txt

 ### 4.3.10 ###
 Release date: October 9th 2024

-Cookiebot CMP version 4.3.10 is out!
+Cookiebot by Usercentrics version 4.3.10 is out!
 This release adds some improvements to the vendor selection and bugfix.

 ####What's new####
 * Adds vendor select all and deselect all buttons for TCF and external vendors lists